 \paragraph{Safety-filtered reinforcement learning.} In safety-critical settings, safety filters can be used during and after \gls{RL} training to detect and modify unsafe candidate actions before the agent executes them in the environment.
-Prior works have adopted \gls{CBF} safety filters not only to guarantee safety but also to guide learning by constraining the set of explorable policies~\cite{cheng2019end}; this idea also extends to robust \glspl{CBF} that handle model uncertainty and disturbances~\cite{emam2022safe}. \gls{MPSF} enforces constraints via short-horizon prediction during learning, enabling zero or minimal violations in data collection and improved sample efficiency~\cite{wabersich2021predictive,bastani2021safe, bejarano2024safety}.
+Although related, safety-filtered \gls{RL} differs from shielded \gls{RL}~\cite{alshiekh2018safe,carr2023safe}: shields are synthesized over (finite-state) abstractions, whereas safety filters are defined directly on the original (often continuous-state) \gls{MDP} via controlled invariance.
+Prior works in safety-filtered \gls{RL} have adopted \gls{CBF} safety filters not only to guarantee safety but also to guide learning by constraining the set of explorable policies~\cite{cheng2019end}; this idea also extends to robust \glspl{CBF} that handle model uncertainty and disturbances~\cite{emam2022safe}. \gls{MPSF} enforces constraints via short-horizon prediction during learning, enabling zero or minimal violations in data collection and improved sample efficiency~\cite{wabersich2021predictive,bastani2021safe, bejarano2024safety}.
 Reachability-based approaches include iteratively estimating the safe set (and sometimes a fallback) to override unsafe proposed actions online~\cite{ganai2023iterative}, as well as provably safe action projection using reachability analysis and polynomial zonotopes during training~\cite{kochdumper2023provably}.
 Across these lines, empirical results report that \gls{RL} under safety filtering improves exploration efficiency by preventing safety violations and thus \emph{accelerates} the convergence of task policies~\cite{bejarano2024safety}.
-However, these works ultimately fall short of providing formal \emph{optimality} guarantees for the executed (filtered) policy with respect to the safety-constrained \gls{MDP}.
-We suspect it is this lack of an optimality guarantee that contributes to the common misconception that safety filtering hinders attainable task performance of \gls{RL} policies~\cite{gros2020safe, anderson2020neurosymbolic, yang2023safe, koller2019learning}.
-Our result fills this gap by showing that, under a sufficiently permissive safety filter, asymptotic task optimality is preserved.
+However, these works ultimately fall short of providing \emph{optimality} guarantees for the executed (filtered) policy with respect to the safety-critical \gls{MDP}.
+Recent works study optimality of \gls{RL} under a safety monitor~\cite{hunt2021verifiably} or a safeguard~\cite{markgraf2025safe}, concepts similar to safety filters; however, they do not characterize the \emph{maximal} controlled-invariant safe set, which prevents them from establishing that their safe \gls{RL} algorithms result in optimal asymptotic performance given a safety-critical \gls{MDP}.
+We suspect it is this lack of a formal optimality guarantee that contributes to the common misconception that safety filtering hinders the attainable task performance of \gls{RL} policies~\cite{gros2020safe, anderson2020neurosymbolic, yang2023safe, koller2019learning}.
+Our results fill this gap by showing that, under a sufficiently permissive safety filter, the optimality of asymptotic task performance is preserved.